Wrap around extension

 This act is paramount in England and Wales.
 It is also essential if you want to construct the wraparound extension on terraced and semi-detached properties.

-The average cost of building a wrap round extension varies depending on location and some other factors.
-The average cost of constructing a 45 square metre in London varies between £75,000 to £145,000.
+The average cost of building a wrap around extension varies depending on location and some other factors.
+The average cost of constructing a 45 square metre extension in London varies between £75,000 to £145,000.

 corner of a modern house extension

-The unit cost required to put up an optimal space-saving wraparound extension include;
+The unit costs required to put up an optimal space-saving wraparound extension include;

 • Building regulations approval application fees